PlasmaPy/git-demo/README.md

    ```
    The `-m` is short for `--message`.
 We use the commit message — the
    text in quotes — to describe the changes that we made.
+   This step is like closing the box and putting it in outgoing mail.

 4. After one or more commits, send (push) the changes to GitHub.
    ```bash
    git push
    ```
+   This step is like mailing a box to GitHub.

 ## Making a pull request

+We're almost there!

 1. Go to https://github.com/PlasmaPy/git-demo.git
 2. There will be a banner that says something like "Make pull request".
 Click on it.